Geometry effects in quantum dot families

 \section{Introduction}

-Spectral theory of Schr\"odinger operators is a topic which may never be exhausted.
+Spectral theory of Schr\"odinger operators -- the area to which Fritz contributed in a number of ways -- is a topic which may never be exhausted.
 In this paper we focus on what one could call \emph{guided quantum dynamics}, in other words, description of particle motion restricted in one dirrection but free in the other(s).
 Mathematically such systems are usually described either by Dirichlet Laplacians in tube- or layer-form regions, or alternatively by Schr\"odinger operators with a singular interaction supported by a manifold or complex of a lower dimension, see \cite{EK15} for a survey.

 Recently another model attracted attention where, in contrast to the above mentioned operator classes, the confinement is `soft' being realized by a regular potential well built over a fixed curve, cf.~\cite{Ex20} and the subsequent work in \cite{KKK21, EL21, Ex22, EV23} as well as the results concerning the analogous problem about confinement in the vicinity of surfaces of a positive Gauss curvature \cite{EKP20, KK22}.
 One has to add that Schr\"odinger operators of this type were studied before -- see, e.g. \cite{To88, WT14} -- for a different purpose; the focus in those works was on the limit in which the `size' of the transverse confinement shrinks to zero.